Procedure for Export:

-This is the first step of planning an export business.
+This is the first step in the Procedure of the export business.
 There is one saying “Failing to plan is planning to fail”, this is true for export marketing if marketing is not proper, your business is going to suffer.
-Marketing Includes strategies, resources and activities.
+Marketing Includes strategies, resources, and activities.

 Step 2: Contact Potential Buyers

 Contact potential buyers and validate the buyers on the basis of seriousness.
 You should start negotiations and discussions with those buyers who are seriously interested.

 Send samples to those buyers along with the proforma invoice, packing list, and certificate of origin (if required).

 Only shipping charges to be paid to send samples, no need to pay export duty on samples.

 If the buyer likes the sample, he will place an order.
 You should sign a contract with him mentioning each and every detail like quantity, price, shipping method, shipping date, delivery terms, payment terms packing details, documents required, etc.